llamicron/rubric/book/src/introduction.md

 - `Criterion` - a bit of clerical data, and a "test", which is just a function that returns true or false.
 The Criterion's test is the heart of the application.
 It's a function that you write.
 Data can be passed into the Criterions test, but the criterion itself doesn't store it.

-- `Batch` - a batch is basically just a wrapper around a collection of criteria.
+- `Rubric` - a rubric is basically just a wrapper around a collection of criteria.
 This is the highest level of abstraction.
-You may want to run your tests in phases, or batches.
-Each yaml file that you define later on is a single batch.
-1 yaml file = 1 Batch.
+You may want to run your tests in batches, which would be multiple rubrics.
+Each yaml file that you define later on is a single rubric.
+1 yaml file = 1 Rubric.

 - Submission Server - just a web server that accepts Submissions as json data, then writes them to a file.
 You can start this server in one function call, all you need is a machine to run it on.